Fractals from Regular Behaviours: Fractals from Labelled Transition Systems

 with each \(\sigma_i\) a contraction operator on a complete metric space.
-For example, the Sierpi\'nski gasket is the unique nonempty compact solution to \(K = \sigma_a(K) \cup \sigma_b(K) \cup \sigma_c(K)\).
+For example, the Sierpi\'nski gasket is the unique non-empty compact solution to \(K = \sigma_a(K) \cup \sigma_b(K) \cup \sigma_c(K)\) in \autoref{fig:Sierpinski gasket}.
 In this section, we are going to provide a similar characterization for regular subfractals that will play an important role in the completeness proof in \cref{sec:fractal and trace}.
+The main connection of the characterization above to trace semantics arises from thinking about an \(n\)-state LTS \((X, \alpha)\) as a system of formal equations for the trace sets associated to the states: